Economy of Prehispanic Mexico: Cuicuilco

-Cuicuilco was the most important region in the Pre-classic, built on a very fertile land surrounded by volcanoes, among them, the Xitle volcano.
-It had a population of 53.000 people which was one of the most populated cities after Teotihuacán.
-Unfortunately, due to the eruption caused by the volcano Xitle in 100 BC a huge part of the population died.
+Cuicuilco was the most important region in the Pre-classic, built on very fertile land surrounded by volcanoes, among them, the Xitle volcano.
+It had a population of 53.000 people, which was one of the most populated cities after Teotihuacán.
+Unfortunately, due to the eruption caused by the volcano Xitle in 100 BC, a huge part of the population died.

-Another natural disaster occurred in 1 AD, the eruption of the volcano Popocatépetl caused the population of capital cities liked Chacaltzingo, Atlantepec, Cuajimalpa, Amaluacan, etc. to move to other capitals such as Cholula, Totimehuacan, and Teotihuacán.
-Thus those capitals became megalopolis which had an exponential growth in economy and culture.
+Another natural disaster occurred in 1 AD: the eruption of the volcano Popocatépetl caused the population of capital cities like Chacaltzingo, Atlantepec, Cuajimalpa, Amaluacan, etc. to move to other capitals such as Cholula, Totimehuacan, and Teotihuacán.
+Thus, those capitals became megalopolis which had exponential growth in economy and culture.

-Researchers affirm that the Pyramid of the Sun and Pyramid of the Moon in Teotihuacán were expected to be finished after two centuries, however, with the arrival of more people to work, the project was finished later.
+Researchers affirm that the Pyramid of the Sun and Pyramid of the Moon in Teotihuacán were expected to be finished after two centuries; however, with the arrival of more people to work, the project was finished later.
 The main economic activity in Teotihuacán was agriculture and trade, as well as the tributes that they received from other cultures that were under their domain.

 Agriculture in Teotihuacán had innovations such as the construction of terraces, chinampa and irrigation channels.
 Teotihuacán exported mainly cocoa, cotton, and obsidian.
-Near of Teotihuacán were large amounts of obsidian, a stone used to elaborate knives, arrowheads or sculptures; this allowed to trade obsidian with all the civilizations of Mesoamerica.
-In the Valley of Oaxaca, the great city of Monte Albán reached 14000 inhabitants (200 BC- 250 AD) and they were trading with Teotihuacán crops like corn, beans, and avocado for obsidian, jade, pottery, and salt.
+Near Teotihuacán were large amounts of obsidian, a stone used to elaborate knives, arrowheads or sculptures; this allowed to trade in obsidian with all the civilizations of Mesoamerica.
+In the Valley of Oaxaca, the great city of Monte Albán reached 14000 inhabitants (200 BC- 250 AD), and they were trading with Teotihuacán crops like corn, beans, and avocado for obsidian, jade, pottery, and salt.